Cacti/documentation/Principles-of-Operation.md

 depending on the size of your database and data collector infrastructure (sockets, cores, threads).
-When using this N-Tiered methology, most customers will use Cacti's `script server` which is pool of memory resident PHP interpretors that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.
+When using this N-Tiered methology, most customers will use Cacti's `script server` which is a pool of memory resident PHP interpreters that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.
 However, most customers will use SNMP, or SSH to gather metrics from their Devices.
 I mean, how many companies